hashicorp/terraform-provider-azurerm/website/docs/r/redhatopenshift_cluster.html.markdown

 The following attributes are exported:

 * `version` - The Red Hat Openshift cluster version.

 * `console_url` - The Red Hat Openshift cluster console URL.

 ---

+A `cluster_profile` block exports the following:

+* `resource_group_id` - The resource group that the cluster profile is attached to.

+---

+A `api_server_profile` block exports the following:

+* `ip_address` - The IP Address the API Server Profile is associated with.

+* `url` - The URL the API Server Profile is associated with.

+---

+A `ingress_profile` block exports the following:

+* `name` - The name of the Ingress Profile.

+* `ip_address` - The IP Address the Ingress Profile is associated with.

 ## Timeouts